An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Fantastic!
 Well done!

--Hang on, I am not done…after leaving the Forbidden City, they went together to the “Order of the Seven Orchids”.
+-Hang on, I am not done…after leaving the Forbidden City, they went together to the “Order of the Nine Orchids”.

 John startled…he looked deep into Vic’s eyes which made his friend ask if he is alright.